arionukshini/Dinos-Cowabunga-Theme-Pack/README.md

 # Cowabunga Themes

-This is a little project for cowabunga users, right now it contains 10 themes but I'll add more when I have free time.
-When I figure out more stuff I'll add custom operators and other stuff, I might add stuff for FileSwitcherPro too.
+This is a little project for cowabunga users, right now it contains 1w themes but I might add more the future (prolly not though).
+I was planning to add more stuff like fonts and custom operations but I'll be making a misaka repo since it is easier to use and I really like the application and I also couldn't figure out how to port fonts to ios.

 # Credit